mm6/InternetOfThingsCourse/projects/project1/Project1.md

 7) Deploy the new flow.
 Visit the web service with a browser and monitor heartbeats.

-8) If everything above is working well, it is time to make the appropriate changes to the app.get method so that it responds with a "suspected failure" message if Node-RED has not called in the last 12 seconds.
+8) If everything above is working well, it is time to make the appropriate changes to the app.get and app.post methods so that our app.get responds with a "suspected failure" message if Node-RED has not called in the last 12 seconds.
 Node-RED may not have called because the microcontroller has not called Node-RED.
 Or, perhaps, Node-RED is down.
 Plug and unplug your microcontroller to test this case.

 :checkered_flag:**Take three screenshots.
 The first will show the browser screen with a timestamp of a recent visit.
 The second will show a "suspected failure" message.
 Name these screenshots Project1Part5BrowserA.png and Project1Part5BrowserB.png.
 The third will show the Node-RED palette and the debug window with responses coming from the web service.
 Name this screenshot Project1Part5Node-RED.png.
 These screenshots should make it clear to the grader that you have a working system.
 In addition, provide a copy of viewLastHeartBeat.js - with the modifications made in step 8.**